 Cons:

-- Not all video players support clickable timestamps natively
+- Not every player supports clickable timestamps natively

 Getting Started with VidNotes

-iOS App: Import videos from your camera roll, iCloud, or other cloud storage.
-The app transcribes with precise timestamps and lets you tap any segment to jump to that moment.
+iOS App: import from camera roll, iCloud, or other cloud storage.
+Transcribes with precise timestamps.
+Tap a segment to jump to it.

-Web App (app.vidnotes.app): Drag and drop videos or paste YouTube URLs.
-View segmented transcripts with clickable timestamps that sync with the built-in video player.
+Web App (app.vidnotes.app): drag and drop, or paste YouTube URLs.
+Segmented transcripts with clickable timestamps in the built-in player.

-Chrome Extension: Transcribe YouTube videos directly in your browser with timestamps that sync with YouTube's player.
-Perfect for online courses and tutorials.
+Chrome Extension: transcribe YouTube videos directly in the browser.
+Timestamps sync with YouTube's player.
+Good for online courses and tutorials.

 Free trial available.
 Paid plans start at $9.99/month or $49.99/year.